CaixdLab/CL4CaPro/README.md

 ### Validation with CPTAC-3 & DKFZ datasets
+Place CPTAC-3 and DKFZ datasets in the folder CL4CAPro/CPTAC-3&DKFZ.
+In the Jupyter notebook CPTAC3&DKFZ.ipynb

 The dataset is in the GDC data portal: https://portal.gdc.cancer.gov/projects.
 In the Search-Projects search box at the upper left corner, type in cptac.
 Then both clinical data and gene expression data can be downloaded.